ArashJavan/FOTS/README.md

 # FOTS
-This is the pytorch implementation of
+This is the pytorch implementation of [FOTS: Fast Oriented Text Spotting with a Unified Network](https://arxiv.org/abs/1801.01671)

 ```
 @misc{liu2018fots,